castle-games/documentation/Privacy Policy.md

 When you download, register with, or use this Service, we may ask you to provide information:

-1. By which you may be personally identified, such as your name, postal address, email address, telephone number, payment service provider account information, and any other identifier by which you may be contacted online or offline (“Personal Information”).
+1. By which you may be personally identified, such as your name, postal address, email address, telephone number, payment service provider account information, and any other identifier by which you may be contacted online or offline ("Personal Information").
 2. Information that you provide by filling in forms in the Service.
 This includes information provided at the time of registering to use the Service, posting material, comments or content, and if you request further services from Castle.
 We may also ask you for information when you enter a contest or promotion sponsored by us, and when you report a problem with the Service.
 3. Records and copies of your correspondence (including email addresses and/or phone numbers), if you contact us.
    4.Your responses to surveys that we might ask you to complete for research purposes.

-You may provide information to be published or displayed (“Posted”) on public areas of our Service (collectively, “User Contributions”).
+You may provide information to be published or displayed ("Posted") on public areas of our Service (collectively, "User Contributions").
 Your User Contributions are Posted and transmitted to others at your own risk.
 Although you may set certain privacy settings for such information by logging into your account profile, please be aware that no security measures are perfect or impenetrable.
 Additionally, we cannot control the actions of third parties with whom you may choose to share your User Contributions or view on the Service.

 ### Automatic Information Collection and Tracking